opeakinfenwa/Banking-Service/Readme.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-# Banking Event-Driven System Centralized With API Gateway
+# Banking Event Driven System Centralized With API Gateway

-This project is a **modular and event-driven backend system** for managing user accounts, transactions, and notifications in a banking domain.
+This project is a **modular and event driven backend system** for managing user accounts, transactions, and notifications in a banking domain.
 It’s structured using **microservices principles** with a clear separation of responsibilities, **Kafka for async messaging**, and **MongoDB replica sets** for reliable transaction handling.
 A centralized **API Gateway** which orchestrates and secures all external client interactions.

 ## Architecture Overview